Iterative Feature Space Optimization through Incremental Adaptive Evaluation: Experiments

-\textbf{Datasets.} We conduct extensive experiments on 14 publicly available datasets from UCI \citep{openml2024}, OpenML \citep{uci2024} and Kaggle \citep{kaggle2024}, consisting of 6 classification tasks and 6 regression tasks.
+We conduct extensive experiments on 15 publicly available datasets from UCI \citep{openml2024}, OpenML \citep{uci2024} and Kaggle \citep{kaggle2024}, consisting of 9 classification tasks and 6 regression task.
 A statistical overview of these datasets is presented in Table~\ref{tab:dataset}.
-In this table, 'C' denotes dataset used for classification tasks and 'R' indicates datasets employed for represents regression tasks.
+In this table, 'C' denotes classification task datasets, 'R' indicates regression task datasets, and '-' indicates not applicable.

-\textbf{Evaluation Metrics.} We use Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared ($R^2$) to evaluate the performance of regression tasks.
-Specifically, $R^2 = 1 - \frac{\sum_{i=1}^{n} (y_i - \hat{y}_i)^2}{\sum_{i=1}^{n} (y_i - \bar{y})^2}$, where $y_i$ and $\hat{y}_i$ respectively represent the true label and predicted label of $x_i$, and $n$ is the number of samples.
-We use Accuracy, Precision, Recall, and F1 score to evaluate the performance of classification tasks.
+\textbf{Evaluation Metrics.} We use Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared ($R^2$) to evaluate the performance of regression tasks, and Accuracy, Precision, Recall, and F1 score to evaluate the performance of classification tasks.